ChristianGracia/Java-Crypto-Scraper/README.md

 # Java-Financial-Web-Scraper
 This repo contains a web scraper written in Java that usese selenium to pull stock data from yahoo finance.

+## Uses
+Java, React, Sass, Sql, and more

 Written by me in a solo Agile environment